Efficient CSL Model Checking Using Stratification: Conclusion

-Obviously, the length of the induced LTL formula is at least $j_{k-1}$, and a deterministic B\"uchi automaton is again double exponential in $j_{k-1}$, thus renders the automaton-based approach unattractive.
-The approach we have established in this paper can be adapted slightly to handle this kind of formulae in complexity linear in $j_{k-1}$ (assuming $j_{k-1}<\infty$).
+The approach we have established in this paper can be adapted slightly to handle this kind of formulas in complexity linear in $j_{k-1}$ (assuming $j_{k-1}<\infty$).

 We conclude the paper by noting the connection of our DFA-based approach with the classical \emph{B\"uchi-automaton}-based LTL model checking algorithm by Vardi and Wolper~\cite{VardiW86}.
-B\"uchi automata are shown to have exactly the same expressive power as LTL formula, and can be constructed in exponential time with respect to the length of the LTL formula.
+The LTL formula $\phi$ is first transformed into a B\"uchi automaton -- of exponential size in the worst case -- accepting exactly the words satisfying $\phi$.
 Then, model checking LTL can be reduced to automata-theoretic questions in the product.
-Instead of B\"uchi automata accepting infinite runs, we only need DFAs, which is due to the simple form of the multiple until formula, which does not encompass full LTL expressivity.
+Instead of B\"uchi automata accepting infinite runs, we only need DFAs, which is due to the simple form of the multiple until formula: it does not encompass the full expressivity of LTL.
 This simplification, moreover, allows us to get a DFA whose number of states is only linear in the length of the CSL formula, and the size of the product automaton is then linear in both the size of the CTMC and the length of the CSL formula.

-\subsubsection{Acknowledgement.}
+\section{Acknowledgement}

-Lijun Zhang and Flemming Nielson are partially supported by MT-LAB, a VKR Centre of Excellence.
-David N. Jansen and Holger Hermanns are partially supported by DFG/NWO Bilateral Research Programme ROCKS.
+Lijun Zhang and Flemming Nielson are partially supported by IDEA4CPS and MT-LAB (a VKR Centre of Excellence).
+David N. Jansen and Holger Hermanns are partially supported by DFG/NWO Bilateral Research Programme ROCKS and by the European Union Seventh Framework Programme under grant agreement no.\@ ICT-214755 (QUASIMODO).
+The work of Holger Hermanns has received support by the European Union Seventh Framework Programme under grant agreement no.\@ 295261 (MEALS).
+We thank Yang Gao and Ming Xu for finding a bug in Thm.~\ref{theorem:mc} in an early version of this paper.